-A marketing strategy should be developed before beginning a swine production enterprise.
-The alternatives for marketing feeder pigs and slaughter hogs from small-scale or part-time farms in Pennsylvania include:
+You need to consider what marketing strategy you would like to pursue before beginning a swine production enterprise.
+The alternatives for marketing feeder pigs and slaughter hogs from small-scale or part-time farms include:

 - Livestock auctions